deadc0de6/dotdrop/README.md

 **The dotfile doesn't use [templating](#template)**

-The new version of the dotfile is copied to the *dotfiles* directory and overwrites the old version.
+The new version of the dotfile is copied to the *dotpath* directory and overwrites the old version.
 If git is used to version the dotfiles stored by dotdrop, the git command `diff` can be used to view the changes.